MartinHoldrege/SEI/README.md

 or
 `git pull usgs_gee master`

-This is after the origin_gee alias has been created.
+This is after the usgs_gee alias has been created.